Skip to Content

 How is the program funded?Major funding is provided by a grant from the National Science Foundation (NSF).
 Supplemental funds come from the Department of Microbiology.

-How many students participate?We expect to have NSF funding for 8 students.
+How many students participate?We have NSF funding for 8 students.
 We usually accept 1-2 additional students on departmental funds.

 Do I have to be a United States citizen or permanent resident?Yes.
 To be eligible for NSF funding, you must be a U.S. citizen or permanent resident (hold a green card).
 Similar restrictions apply to departmental funds.